imeltsner/SearchEngine/README.md

 2. Start the program with the following command line arguments (see [Optional Arguments](#optional-arguments))
     - ``-html [link]`` where the ``[link]`` argument is the url to begin the web crawl to build the inverted index
     - ``-server [port]`` where the ``[port]`` argument is the port the web server will use to accept connections.
 Defaults to 8080
-3. Open a web browser and navigate to http://localhost:[port]/search where ``[port]`` is the port number you specified.
+3. Open a web browser and navigate to http://localhost:[port]/search where ``[port]`` is the specified port number.
 Users can search the inverted index here
 4. Additional endpoints
-    - /index - this page allows users view the entire contents of the inverted index, or search for a specific word, where they will be shown a sub-index if the word is in the inverted index
+    - ``/index`` - this page allows users view the entire contents of the inverted index, or search for a specific word, where they will be shown a sub-index if the word is in the inverted index

 #### Optional Arguments